Board of Chiropractic Examiners

 includes all the regulations and is updated bi- weekly.
 Most public libraries also have computers, which the public can use to access information online.

-9. Q - What level of CPR should CMTs/RMPs complete to satisfy the CEU requirement?
+9. Q - What level of CPR should LMTs/RMPs complete to satisfy the CEU requirement?

-A - The requirement for a current CPR certificate starts in October 2004.
-The CPR course should be a basic class that is accredited by American Red Cross, American Heart Association or other reputable organizations.
+A - The Board requires each LMT and RMP to hold a current CPR certificate at all times.
+The CPR course should be a basic class that is accredited by American Red Cross, American Heart Association or any other reputable organization that uses the American Red Cross or American Heart Association training models/curriculum.

 8/05DH